fmager/real-time/m1_memory_hierarchies/s6_exercises.md

 Weak pointers.
 Write out the memory of THIS sequence of vector operations.
 N dimensional indexing in 1D array
+The life of a naive data loader - can you come up with a better way?

 ## Programming
 Extend the computational graph with an inplace operation for the ReLU operator (only for the non-fused ReLU)